 Ideas for Something Blue

 Something blue is a symbol of fidelity, purity, and love.
-For Christian brides, it is also a symbol for the Virgin Mary.
+For Christian brides, it is also a symbol of the Virgin Mary.
 Options for something blue include:

 - "Something Blue" Perfume by Oscar De La Renta